ArDoCo/DetectingInconsistenciesInSoftwareArchitectureDocumentationUsingTraceabilityLinkRecovery/README.md

 ## Docker Image
 Simply run `docker run -it --rm ghcr.io/ardoco/replication-package-icsa23` to get a container with installed dependencies and this repository (copied to `/eval` within the container).
 Within this container you can run the different steps of the evaluation.

+## Run Scripts
+You can find run scripts for the evaluation in `run_scripts`.
+These scripts execute the different approaches.

 ## Blacklists for MME Detection
 We use a common black list and project-specific blacklists to filter unwanted words.